 If the mind is restless, the body will get no rest.

 Luckily, there is a treatment for symptoms which commence when sleeping with a herniated disc and this cure is easy to enact and free.
-Knowledge therapy is very effective at uncovering the root causes of night time pain and many other mindbody pain conditions.
+The alternative medical techniques inherent to knowledge therapy are very effective at uncovering the root causes of night time pain and many other mindbody pain conditions.
 The best part of all: Not only will you be able to sleep soundly at night, but the pain will still be gone when you awake in the morning, fully rested and ready for a new day.

 For patients with verified structural nerve compression or chemical irritation issues sourcing their pain, speak to your physical therapist about what you can do to sleep better.
 There are usually methods which can help you to find comfort in bed without exacerbating your positionally-motivated pain.